Brexco/Calculator-microcontroller/README.md

 ## Einrichtung
 # server:

- - copy Adruino_IDE_ESP-mDNS_Config.ino via micro-USB to the ESP8266
+ - copy "Adruino_IDE_ESP-mDNS_Config.ino" via micro-USB to the ESP8266
  - Server starts when power is available

 # client:

- - copy Visual_Studio_Function.cpp to your local drive
+ - copy "Visual_Studio_Function.cpp" to your local drive
  - open VSC and start the application